 - All data stored within a business environment must be kept up to date and stored for the minimum amount of time after which it must be destroyed.

-- Business must demonstrate compliance with the new GDPR law as soon as it’s made official
+- Business must demonstrate compliance with the new GDPR law

 - Carry out a risk assessment of the data your business holds so that you understand the risks and can take the appropriate action to improve security.